 Make reservations if you’re in Manchester over a weekend.
 On occasion, they do dinner by candlelight.
 If you are in town when this is happening, go!
 It’s a unique experience and one of the best things to do in Manchester Vermont.

 Get a Massage with Pathways to Peace and Healing

-I recently got a massage from Anna, the owner of Pathways to Peace and Healing.
-She operates out of a small day spa in a convenient spot right downtown.
+The best massage in Manchester Vermont is from Anna, the owner of Pathways to Peace and Healing.
+She operates out of a small private office space in a convenient spot right at 3556 Main Street in Manchester, Vermont.
 Anna can also come to your location if that is more convenient.

 She offers Swedish, deep tissue, hot stone, reflexology, and aromatherapy massages.
 I was so relaxed after my massage I felt like a new person.